ruhani-source/SignalScope-SOC-Alert-Triage-Dashboard/README.md

 ## Overview

 Security analysts deal with high volumes of noisy alerts.
-The hardest part is not detection—it’s deciding what matters.
+The hardest part is not detection, it’s deciding what matters.

 ## SignalScope simulates a SOC triage workflow by: